jandelgado/jled/README.md

 * `Update()` - updates the active `JLed` objects controlled by the sequence.
   Like the `JLed::Update()` method, it returns `true` if an effect is running, else `false`.
+* Use the `Repeat(n)` method to specify the number of repetitions.
+The default value is 1 repetition.
+The `Forever()` methods sets to repeat the sequence forever.
 * `Stop()` - turns off all `JLed` objects controlled by the sequence and stops the sequence.
 Further calls to `Update()` will have no effect.
 * `Reset()` - Resets all `JLed` objects controlled by the sequence and